rafaelmchaves/transferService/README.md

 - Remove boiler plate code.
 - Profiling

-# Clean architeure
+# Clean architeture

-The organization of the project is in accordance with the Clean Architeure.
+The organization of the project is in accordance with the Clean Architeture.
 More about it: https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html

 - Package usecases: